esfoobar/qapi/README.md

   - Run `poetry install`
   - Rebuild the Codespace container for changes to be applied
   - After rebuild:
     - Run `poetry shell`
     - Do `which python` and set that as the Python interpreter
     - Do the first migration: `alembic upgrade head`
 - To run the application: `poetry quart run`
   - The codespace will give you a private URL for your application
-- To connect to Postgres Database: `psql -h localhost -Ucounter_user postgres`
+- To connect to Postgres Database: `psql -h localhost -Uqapi_user postgres`